All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 After adding the water, set the vial on a flat surface.
 The powder will begin dissolving on its own.
 You can gently roll the vial between your palms to help it along, but never shake it.
 Shaking can denature the peptide, reducing its effectiveness.

 Complete dissolution typically takes 2 to 5 minutes.
 The resulting solution should be clear and colorless.
 If it appears cloudy or contains visible particles after 10 minutes, something may be wrong with the peptide.
-Do not use a solution that does not fully clear.
+Don't use a solution that doesn't fully clear.

 Step 6: Label and Store